 Meanwhile, I had started rock climbing.
 It took a while but in a couple of years, I had reached a point where I was climbing some climbs of similar difficulty to the easiest routes in Hard Rock.
 It was getting time to test the ambition.

 The next bit was THE pitch.
 I stepped up onto a narrow ramp and teetered along it to the end.
 The cliff disappeared around a corner.
 THAT corner from the photo.
-I reached over for a large hold then stepped onto the prow, then peered round the arete.
+I reached over for a large hold then stepped onto the prow, then peered around the arete.

 I have rarely been so disappointed.

 There was a line of enormous holds leading leftwards across the wall.
 Beneath were one or two small but decidedly welcoming footholds.
 Instead of rushing like Ed Grindley was supposed to be doing, I stepped delicately across, completely in balance and found myself in a comfortable niche.
 (Grindley has his right hand on a hold at the bottom of the heart shaped niche.)
 No reaching for distant footholds, no crossing my arms.
 I even had time to look around and enjoy the exposure.
 (Yes, I know, but climbers are peculiar like that.)
 The climb to the top was a bit puzzling but I was soon up, pulling the ropes through for Pete to follow me.